nannantest/test/singleton-service-script.md

 This script is used to stop Singleton Service build name like singleton-xxx.jar by default, also can stop specific xxx.jar app by given parameter.

 **Prepare:**
-Make sure that Singleton Service build (name like *singleton-xxx.jar*) or any xxx.jar file you want to check,  and *singletonstop.sh* to same directory.
+Make sure that Singleton Service build (name like *singleton-xxx.jar*) or any xxx.jar file you want,  and *singletonstop.sh* to same directory.

 **Usage:**
 ```